lixu4n/HSV-Color-Space-and-Image-Processing-OpenCV/README.md

 ```

-## Review Notes for Implementation
+## Review Notes on Implementation Suggestions - Issues

-No need to BRG -> RBG as OpenCV does it for RBG automatically..... could go from orignal image to RGB TO HSV
+- No need to BRG -> RBG as OpenCV does it for RBG automatically..... could go from original image to RGB TO HSV

 ## This is the result of the program
 ![Your Image](result.png)